zavolanlab/htsinfer/docs/guides/installation.rst

 .. note::

    Creating the environment may take some time.
-It is strongly recommended to install `Mamba <https://mamba.readthedocs.io/en/latest/installation.html>`_ and replace ``conda`` with ``mamba`` in the previous commands for faster installation.
+It is strongly recommended to install `Mamba <https://mamba.readthedocs.io/en/latest/installation.html>`_ and replace :code:`conda` with :code:`mamba` in the previous commands for faster installation.

 Activate the Conda Environment
 ------------------------------

-After the installation is complete, activate the `htsinfer` Conda environment with:
+After the installation is complete, activate the :code:`htsinfer` Conda environment with:

 .. code-block:: bash